juliagangi/mybots/README.md

 #### Videos

-Click this link to watch a 10-second comparison between random and evolved creatures: <https://youtu.be/PnveOMKyw64>
+Watch a 10-second comparison between random and evolved creatures: <https://youtu.be/PnveOMKyw64>

-Watch a 2-minute video on my project: <https://youtu.be/I-xyw5SuYvg>
+Watch a 2-minute video on my project: <https://youtu.be/n8CRFX7OWX0>

 #### Credit